The best creamy chanterelle sauce recipe. It’s made with heavy cream, garlic, and parsley. It’s a must-try during the short chanterelle season!

 Should I wash chanterelles for the chanterelle sauce?

 Chanterelles can easily soak up water, but they also naturally contain a lot of water.
-I made two batches of this sauce and tried it side-by-side, with the mushrooms cleaned with a brush and mushrooms washed with water.
-Chanterelles cleaned with a brush were a little easier to brown on a pan, but there was no significant difference in taste between the two sauces.
+I made two batches of this sauce and tried them side-by-side: with the mushrooms cleaned with a brush and with mushrooms washed with water.
+Chanterelles cleaned with a brush were a little easier to brown on a pan, but there was no significant difference in taste between the two batches.

 Browning usually brings a lot of flavor to the dish, but here we have heavy cream, butter, broth, mushrooms, and Worcestershire sauce.
 They add so much flavor to the sauce, making the flavor from browning the mushrooms not very noticeable.